dathere/datapusher-plus/README.md

 uploads the resource and starts populating the rest of the form a few seconds later, a lot of inferred metadata (e.g. Data Dictionary, spatial extent, etc.) should be available for pre-populating the rest of the form.

-See this [discussion](https://github.com/ckan/ckan/discussions/6689) for additional context.
+See this [discussion](https://github.com/ckan/ckan/discussions/6689) and this [issue](https://github.com/ckan/ideas/issues/150)
+about the multi-pass Datapusher from May 2015 for additional context

 ## Development installation